 - For students whose first quarter of registration is Spring, the plan period runs from the first day of Spring Quarter through August 31.

 - For students whose first quarter of registration is Summer, the plan period runs from the first day of Summer Quarter through August 31.

 Premiums are billed in three installments, generally on the Autumn, Winter, and Spring quarterly bills.
 Regardless of which quarter a student enters the University, the Spring Quarter premium provides coverage from the start of Spring Quarter through August 31.
 Students whose first quarter of enrollment is Summer Quarter will be billed for that period’s premium on their Summer bill.

 It should be noted that students in insurance-required programs are assessed a Student Services Fee each quarter and students with dependents 14 and older are assessed a Dependent Life Fee each quarter.
-These fees provide access to Student Health and Counseling Services (SHCS), from where students on U-SHIP must obtain referrals to seek care (per condition, not per visit) outside of SHCS.
-Without a referral, a $50 non-referral fee will be reflected on the student’s U-SHIP bill for each appointment provided outside of SHCS.
-Exception: If a student is residing more than 50 miles from the Hyde Park campus, a referral from SHCS is not required.
+These fees provide access to UChicago Student Wellness, from where students on U-SHIP must obtain referrals to seek care (per condition, not per visit) outside of UChicago Student Wellness.
+Without a referral, a $50 non-referral fee will be reflected on the student’s U-SHIP bill for each appointment provided outside of UChicago Student Wellness.
+Exception: If a student is residing more than 50 miles from the Hyde Park campus, a referral from UChicago Student Wellness is not required.

 For more information on the referral requirement, please refer to the U-SHIP plan brochure at: https://wellness.uchicago.edu/student-insurance/u-ship/

 For more information on quarterly fees, including the Student Services Fee as well as summer access to SHCS, visit: Quarterly Mandatory Fees.

 The deadline to add dependents or waive U-SHIP is 12 p.m.
 Central time on Friday of the third week of the student's first quarter of registration each academic year (typically Autumn Quarter).